yanranecon/yanranecon.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at the Department of Economics, York University.
-My research focuses on the implications of redistributive taxation for inequality and productivity.
-I'm also interested in studying entrepreneurship and the dynamics of firms.
+I am a macroeconomist studying entrepreneurship and firm dynamics.
+My research examines how entrepreneurial activity interacts with taxation, inequality, innovation, and informality, and how these forces shape productivity, economic growth, and development.

 **Contact**: yrguo@yorku.ca